 What if You Can’t View the Cached Version?

 In some situations, you can’t find a cached version of the website.
 This happens when the administrator modifies robots.txt file to prevent the caching process.
 People may do this if they don’t want the content retained elsewhere.
-There’s actually a huge dark territory of the web that search engine crawlers can’t access, such as information stored a login-based system, private discussion forums, paid online newspaper and others.
+There’s actually a huge dark territory of the web that search engine crawlers can’t access, such as information stored behind a login-based system, private discussion forums, paid online newspaper and others.

 You may confirm this by searching for the content=”noarchive” entry in the webpage’s source code.
 If the robots.txt file prevents the crawlers from indexing the website, you shouldn’t expect to see any cached content in Google’s search result or from Wayback Machine.
 Also, you can use Google cache checker tool to verify whether Google has the cached copy of the page and the date of cache.

 However, you should be able to get the cache from local Chrome browser’s cache if you have visited the page before.